Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Unnecessary RAM Usage: Sometimes RoseEUkor consumes more RAM than it should, and a device with a low RAM may start hanging.
+Unnecessary RAM Usage: Sometimes RoseEUkor uses more RAM than it should, and a device with a low RAM may start hanging.
 This is not an issue with powerful devices, but old Android devices may not be able to handle apps like these.

 Storage Usage: Even though the app uses very little space, it can be an issue for people who have limited storage space.